ECS153/final-project-group-0-/microservices/picasso/instructions.md

 # Installation
-Would recommend creating a python virtual environment for the required modules that picasso needs.
+Would recommend creating a python virtual environment for the required modules that Picasso needs.
+After you have a virtual environment, install the required modules from the requirements.txt, and then you can start Picasso

 ## Installing Virtual Environment
 1. Make sure you have python3 installed